Al-Lat: Pre-Islamic era

-According to Herodotus, the ancient Arabians believed in only two gods:
+According to Herodotus, the ancient Arabians believed in only two deities:

 Al-Lat was widely worshipped in north Arabia, but in South Arabia she was not popular and was not the object of an organized cult, with two amulets (inscribed "Lat" on one, "Latan" on the other) being the only indication that this goddess received worship in the area.
 However, she seems to have been popular among the Arab tribes bordering Yemen.
 She was also attested in eastern Arabia; the name Taymallat (a theophoric name invoking the goddess) was attested as the name of a man from Gerrha, a city located in the region.

 From Safaitic and Hismaic inscriptions, it is probable that she was worshipped as Lat (lt).
 In Safaitic inscriptions, al-Lat was invoked for solitude and mercy, as well as to provide well-being, ease and prosperity.
 Travelers would invoke her for good weather and protection.
-She was also invoked for vengeance, booty from raids, and infliction of blindness and lameness to anyone who defaces their inscriptions.
+She was also invoked for vengeance, booty from raids, and infliction of blindness, and lameness to anyone who defaces their inscriptions.

 The Qedarites, a northern Arabian tribal confederation, seemed to have also worshipped al-Lat, as evidenced by a silver bowl dedicated by a Qedarite king, with the goddess' name inscribed on it.

 The Nabataeans and the people of Hatra also worshipped al-Lat, equating her with the Greek goddesses Athena and Tyche and the Roman goddess Minerva.
 She is frequently called "the Great Goddess" in Greek in multilingual inscriptions.
 The Nabataeans regarded al-Lat as the mother of the deities, and her family relations vary; sometimes she is regarded as the consort of Dushara and at other times as the mother of Dushara.
 Nabataean inscriptions call her and al-'Uzza the "brides of Dushara".